Jok3r182/ibm-stocks-frontend/README.md

 # IBM technical assignment frontend

-This project is a frond-end part of IBM technical assignment.
+This project is a front-end part of IBM technical assignment.
 It's purpose is to let user search and retrieve companies stock prices, and show them in the diagram on tile name press.